Case Study: Kenya’s Horticulture Industry and Foreign Trade in Africa

 International Trade of Kenya.

-Most of the Kenyan exports go to the regional markets of the COMESA, particularly to Uganda, Tanzania, and Rwanda
+Most of the Kenyan exports go to the regional markets of COMESA, particularly to Uganda, Tanzania, and Rwanda

 Top Kenyan export market destinations: the EU, Eastern Europe, the Middle East, America, Far East, Australia, and Southeast Asia